julien-duponchelle/scrapy-elasticsearch/README.md

 Description
 ===========
-Scrapy-ElasticSearch is a pipeline which allows Scrapy objects to be sent directly to ElasticSearch.
+Scrapy-ElasticSearch is a pipeline which allows multiple Scrapy objects to be sent directly to ElasticSearch.

 Install
 =======
-   pip install "ScrapyElasticSearch"
+   pip install "ScrapyElasticSearch2"

 Configure settings.py:
 ----------------------
+    from scrapy import log

     ITEM_PIPELINES = [
       'scrapyelasticsearch.ElasticSearchPipeline',
     ]